est/atproto-worker/README.md

 You can host your data on bsky.social by signup an account there

-Or you can also to host your data elsewhere, like on a `git` service like github/gitlab, and the missing piece is:
+You can also to host them elsewhere, in this case in a `git` repo on github/gitlab

+Both atproto and git are basically Merkle Search Tree anyway

+Since .git is static, then the missing piece is

  - how to publish to atproto/bsky network
  - receive interactions (likes, comments, reposts, etc)